jacopofar/jhc-06-morecolours/README.md

 This is a modified version of JHeatMap 0.6 by Tom Castle (www.tc33.org).

-In this version, the colour change when the value increase, not only the brightness.
+In this version, the colour changes when the value increase, not only the brightness.
 The colour scale used is:

      black->blue->green->yellow->red